What is a BESS?

 October 1, 2025 Arizona Bess Fire: https://www.youtube.com/watch?v=8o1XLurG1fE ,https://www.fox10phoenix.com/news/massive-fire-breaks-out-peoria-battery-storage-facility

-What Has Been Done in Michigan to Fight BESS?
+What Has Been Done in Michigan to Address BESS Concerns?

-• Several school districts have requested additional safety studies before projects move forward.
+- Several school districts have requested additional studies and emergency planning before nearby projects advance.

-• A coalition of 70 communities and organizations has filed legal action seeking to restore local permitting authority for renewable and storage projects.
+- A coalition of communities and organizations has initiated legal action challenging aspects of state siting authority and seeking to restore greater local permitting control over large renewable and storage projects.
 Michigan Townships Association – Renewable Energy Siting and Permitting

 In 2025, the Michigan House of Representatives passed House Bills 4027 and 4028, which would return some siting power to local governments by rolling back parts of Public Act 233 (2023).
 The bills passed on a 58–48 vote but are now under review in the Senate Government Operations Committee.